+We evaluate HetHunt on two runtime datasets with complementary telemetry granularity.
+OSPTrack provides cross-ecosystem event-level sandbox traces, while QUT-DV25 provides deeper but more aggregated dynamic-analysis summaries.
+This allows us to test whether the canonical graph ontology supports both concrete runtime artifacts and abstracted behavioral evidence.

-\textbf{Base dataset} For the dataset we use in this project, we build on the published cross-ecosystem runtime-trace dataset~\cite{11025755}, collected using the OpenSSF Package Analysis framework~\cite{ossf_package_analysis} as shown in top part of Figure~\ref{fig: graph construction pipeline}.
-The framework executes open-source packages inside isolated sandboxes to simulate both the installation and runtime (import) phases, while monitoring dynamic behaviors including file I/O events, network socket activities, executed commands, and DNS requests.
+\paragraph{OSPTrack (Extended)} We build on the published OSPTrack runtime-trace dataset~\cite{11025755}, collected using the OpenSSF Package Analysis framework~\cite{ossf_package_analysis}.
+The framework executes packages in isolated sandboxes during installation and runtime/import phases, recording file I/O, network sockets, executed commands, and DNS requests.